RocketDerp/April14_2025/Art/ScreenPlay/Every_Account_Deleted.md

 Why did both theses pepole delete their Reddit accounts?
 To identifying?

 Ticking others with depth charges and explosoves mounted on the supporting walls of the Tower of Babel.
 Suicide bombers into the Tower of Babel humor junctions.

+&nbsp;

+“To have humanism we must first be convinced of our humanity.
+As we move further into decadence this becomes more difficult.”
+― Thomas Pynchon, V.